Black Adam: Countdown/Black Adam: The Dark Age

 Black Adam's quest to gain his powers back between the events of 52 and Countdown was depicted in a six-issue miniseries entitled Black Adam: The Dark Age, published from late 2007 to early 2008.
-Sometime after his defeat in World War III, Adam gathers a small band of Kahndaqi men who still remain loyal to Adam and sneaks into a heavily guarded and war-torn Kahndaq in disguise (having had his minions beat him mercilessly to alter his appearance) to retrieve the bones of Isis.
-The men kill the guards at the tomb, and get Isis's remains.
+Sometime after his defeat in World War III, Adam gathers a small band of Kahndaqi men who still remain loyal to Adam and sneaks into Kahndaq in disguise to retrieve the bones of Isis.
+The men kill the guards at the tomb and get Isis's remains.

-Most of Adam's men perish in a battle with a band of soldiers waiting for Adam at the tomb, but Adam manages to escape with Isis's remains.
+Most of Adam's men are killed in a battle with a band of soldiers waiting for Adam at the tomb, but Adam manages to escape with Isis's remains.
 When the Justice Society later arrives at the scene following the shootout, Atom Smasher finds Isis's left ring finger and wedding ring, which Adam accidentally dropped during his escape.
 One of Adam's loyal servants, Hassan, the last one surviving, offers himself as food to Adam to help him survive across the mountains.

 Adam takes Isis's bones to a Lazarus Pit in the Himalayas with the intentions of using it to resurrect her, but cannot complete the process without either using all of Isis's bones (including the missing ring finger) or her magical amulet, which has gone missing.
 He makes his way to Doctor Fate's tower looking for the amulet, and finds the supervillain and sorcerer Felix Faust, who was trapped in the tower by Ralph Dibny during 52.
 Faust reveals to Adam that Mary Marvel and Captain Marvel Jr. broke Isis's amulet into several pieces and scattered them across the globe.

 Realizing that Isis is powerful enough to free him from the tower, Faust agrees to help Adam locate the pieces of the amulet.
-He enacts a spell that allows Teth-Adam to transform into Black Adam by drawing from the residual magic remaining in Isis's bones, with Adam using her name as a magic word.
-However, Faust warns Adam to use his powers only when absolutely necessary, lest Adam drain all of Isis's remaining power and make her resurrection impossible.
+He enacts a spell that allows Teth-Adam to transform into Black Adam by drawing from the residual magic in Isis's bones, with Adam using her name as a magic word.
+However, Faust warns Adam to use his powers only when necessary, lest Adam drain all of Isis's remaining power and make her resurrection impossible.